ihaveamac/ninfs/README.md

 (GUI in progress of being re-created.)
 Python does not have to be installed, but [FUSE for macOS](https://osxfuse.github.io/) is still required.

 #### Install with existing Python
 Versions of macOS supported by Apple are highly recommended.
-Mac OS X Snow Leopard is the lowest version that should work.
+OS X Mavericks is the oldest version that should work.

 * Install the latest version of Python 3.
 The recommended way is [Homebrew](https://brew.sh).
 You can also use an installer from [python.org](https://www.python.org/downloads/) or a tool like [pyenv](https://github.com/pyenv/pyenv).
 * Install the latest version of [FUSE for macOS](https://github.com/osxfuse/osxfuse/releases/latest).